-What Is a Bad Credit Score?
+What is a Low Credit Score?

-Credit Score | Rating |
+Credit Score Rating

-800 – 900 | Excellent |
+800 – 900 Excellent

-750 – 800 | Good |
+750 – 800 Very Good

 * Note that the credit score rating mentioned above is not an absolute indicator and is in fact only a perceived market sentiment.

-What Is A Good CIBIL Score For Home Loans?
+What is a Good CIBIL Score for Home Loans?

 Also Read: Is a Good CIBIL Score Mandatory for Home Loan Approval?

-How to Improve a Bad Credit Score?
+How to Improve a Low Credit Score?

 Always Pay Credit Card Bills and EMIs on Time